Biophysical-Fluorescence-Laboratory/fcs-videos-imfcsnet-pytorch/README.md

 # ImFCSNet PyTorch
 This repository serves as a reproduction of the original ImFCSNet code (https://github.com/ImagingFCS/ImFCS_FCSNet_ImFCSNet) that was released alongside the paper "Deep learning reduces data requirements and allows real-time measurements in imaging FCS."

-This is not a fork, but rather a reimplementation in PyTorch to allow for further experimentation in a different framework that might be more familiar for deep learning practicioners.
+This is not a fork, but rather a reimplementation in PyTorch to allow for further experimentation in a different framework that might be more familiar for deep learning practitioners.

 # Setup
 ## Conda Environment Manager